 iptablesor some other firewall instead, you can just turn that off instead.

 (Also check that TCP Wrappers is allowing your web server

 yum/dnffirst.
 Note that although this process can take a long time, you can interrupt it and later resume the update.

 I would suggest adding an extra Yum repository to include some extras that Red Hat doesn't include by default, due to licensing issues.
-Consider adding rpmfusion.org, and possibly LinuxDownload.adobe.com (for the Flash player and browser plug-in).
+Consider adding rpmfusion.org (both free and non-free), and possibly LinuxDownload.adobe.com (for the Flash player and browser plug-in).